plone/Products.PlonePAS/Products/PlonePAS/README.txt

 Notes

+  Why doesn't the title of my group, that I set in the ZODB, show up?
+  The title for a group comes from the properties plugin.
+The info in the groups plugin isn't used, except for the name.

   If PAS caching is enabled (see the "Cache" tab) and the cache manager does not have a 'cleanup' method (RAMCacheManager has one), then changes to the memberdata schema will not effect users already